Rex Is Not Your Lawyer

-Rex Is Not Your Lawyer was a proposed legal drama from actor Andrew Leeds and novelist David Lampson.
-A pilot was shot in December 2009, starring David Tennant, Jerry O'Connell, Abigail Spencer, Jane Curtin and Jeffrey Tambor, but was not picked up, and the project was shelved.
+Rex Is Not Your Lawyer is an American legal comedy-drama television pilot developed by Gail Berman and Lloyd Braun for NBC.
+The pilot show was produced by BermanBraun and Universal Media Studios.
+Andrew Leeds and David Lampson wrote the pilot, which was directed by David Semel.
+David Tennant starred as Rex Alexander, an anxiety-ridden top litigator who coaches his clients to represent themselves in the courtroom.

 Plot

 Rex is Not Your Lawyer (2010) starred David Tennant as Rex Alexander, a top litigator who becomes so crippled by panic attacks that he can no longer appear in the courtroom and starts coaching his clients to represent themselves.
 The pilot episode, titled "Mabel Howard's Wrongful Termination," focused on a case involving private school bus driver Mabel Howard (Cleo King).